 Median Home Price: $558,112

 At $558,112, 26% less than the city-wide median home price, Crocker Amazon is still a relative bargain.
 This neighborhood also features easy access to McLaren Park and its amenities.
 It is also a primarily residential neighborhood and relatively affluent, featuring varied architecture.
 Some of the homes also sit on lots larger than most in the city, though still paltry by suburban and exurban standards.Public transportation is abundant throughout the community, making it easy to get to the more urban areas of the city.Crocker Amazon's interior is almost exclusively residential.
 Mission Street, an area filled with ethnic restaurants and unique shops forms one of its borders.
-Learn more about Crocker Amazon housing.
+Search Crocker Amazon homes for sale.

 - 4. Excelsior